Yang122333/zwy_1122333/README.md

 ## Examples

 These examples can be run in the `example/` directory by saying `node nox-example-server.js` and going to `localhost:8080/nssh/client.html` or similar for each example.
+Make sure you are in that directory when starting `node` in order for the module file paths to match.

 ### Non-Secure Shell